- About Comox Valley

 The new CC295 aircraft are replacing the current fleet of CC-115 Buffalo and CC-130H Hercules, which have served Canada well over the last 20 to 40 years.
 They perform over 350 missions annually and are responsible for saving the lives of thousands of Canadians each year.
 The new fleet will gradually take over search and rescue missions after the first few are delivered.

-The project also includes the construction of a new simulator-equipped training centre.
-In 2017, construction began on the training facility at 19 Wing Comox, British Columbia.
+The project also included the construction of a new simulator-equipped training centre at 19 Wing Comox, British Columbia.